 How to create VLT-compliant Finding Charts

 In general, a finding chart has to be attached to each OB.
 Exceptions are given in the instrument-specific rules.
-Please read the P2PP3 User Manual for a detailed description on attaching finding charts to OBs.
-Users of La Silla instruments should consult the P2PP version 2 User Manual.
+Please read the P2PP User Manual for a detailed description on attaching finding charts to OBs for UT1, UT3, UT4, VLTI and La Silla instruments.
+In Period 89 VISTA, VST and UT2 instruments should use the new P2PP version 3 tool (P2PP3) and thus consult the corresponding P2PP3 User Manual.
 There also exists a online tutorial on the attachment of finding charts to OBs in the "old" version 2 P2PP and a video tutorial for P2PP3.

 General Finding Chart Requirements